sapegin/washingcode-book/manuscript/book.md

 Some developers will brag that all their functions are only one or two lines long.
 Some developers will say that you must create a new function every time you want to write a comment or add an empty line.

-I think it’s a wrong problem to solve.
-In my experience size itself is rarely a problem.
-But long functions often hide real issues.
-Often long functions have too many responsibilities, deep nesting or other problems.
+I think it’s a wrong problem to solve and the size itself is rarely a problem.
+However, long functions often hide real issues, like too many responsibilities or deep nesting.

 ### Always comment your code